Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Elm

-Haskell, but for building Web pages.
+Haskell, but for building Web pages, instead of proving theorems.

 ## Purescript